Frequently asked questions

-No. We deliver your medication to you at no additional charge to you.
+No. We can deliver your medication to all 50 states at no additional charge to you.

 - How can I track my medication shipment?

 Delivery tracking is available through email notification.
 Just provide Ardon with your email address and we will set you up for email shipment notifications.
 We will not use your email address for anything else.
 You can also call a patient care advocate to get up-to-date tracking information.

 - What if the delivery of my medication is delayed?